"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in

-1. \textit{Phase Classifier} — Consistent with previous empirical approaches \cite{dubovi_empirical_2020, nguyen_facilitating_2023, zhu_beyond_2023}, we treat each comment as a distinct analytical unit, categorized into one of five categories corresponding to the knowledge co-construction phases (0 = no contribution to knowledge advancement, 1–4 represent Phases 1–4).
-To build this classifier, we sampled 1500 user-generated comments from diverse topics in Reddit \cite{reddit_2005}.
-Two authors independently labeled an initial set of 100 comments to align interpretations of phase definitions, then independently labeled the remainder.
+Two authors manually coded 1,500 comments randomly sampled from the dataset. } They first independently labeled an initial set of 100 comments to align interpretations of phase definitions, then independently labeled the remainder.
 Disagreements were resolved through discussion; unresolved cases were adjudicated by a third coder.
 Using the 1500 labeled samples, we fine‑tuned a Mistral model \cite{jiang2023mistral} with a LoRA adapter \cite{hu2021lora}, achieving an F1-score of 82.6\% (train/test split: 70/30).
 This demonstrated that the classifier generalizes well across varied discussion topics.

 2. \textit{Reply Identifier} — This module detects whether a new comment is connected to any earlier comment, either via explicit reply links or implicit references (i.e., addressing earlier content without using the reply function).
 Leveraging LLM-based semantic matching, it identifies the source comment.
 All comments and their identified links are stored in a dynamic graph for downstream use.